We’ve gained a good understanding of assignment as a tool in modeling, as well

 procedures in ML are never explicitly declared by the programmer.
 Instead, ML

-type-inferencing mechanism that uses information in the
+includes a type-inferencing mechanism that uses information in the

 environment to deduce the data types for newly defined procedures.